lenifilgueira/lenikrypto/src/content/news/strategic-bitcoin-reserve.md

 ---
 title: "The Strategic Bitcoin Reserve: Why the U.S. Is Buying Bitcoin"
 description: "A breakdown of the new U.S. Strategic Bitcoin Reserve initiative — what it means, how it works, and why it matters."
-pubDate: 2025-04-01
+pubDate: 2025-03-31
 layout: ../../layouts/BlogPost.astro
 ---

-In March 2025, the United States officially announced the creation of a **Strategic Bitcoin Reserve**.
+On March 6th 2025, the United States officially announced the creation of a **Strategic Bitcoin Reserve**.
 This move represents a major shift in how governments view Bitcoin — not as a speculative asset or technological curiosity, but as a strategic monetary tool.

 This post explains what the Strategic Bitcoin Reserve is, why the U.S. is establishing it, how it will be funded, and what this means for the future of Bitcoin and global finance.